Skip to content

 2. Difficult and demanding process conditions

 The second major challenge in the recycled board production are the demanding wet end conditions at a board machine.
 The mills often operate with largely closed water loops, recirculating and reusing the process water.
-As a result, the colloidal and mineral contaminants that come from recycled fibers accumulate in the water loop, negatively impacting the process conditions.
+As a result, the colloidal and mineral contaminants that come from recycled fibers and mixed waste paper accumulate in the water loop, negatively impacting the process conditions.

 “When recycled fibers are used in paper production, it leads to higher conductivity and increased ash levels in the process water.
-These conditions damage the effectiveness of traditional dry strength chemicals, and again, in Europe the situation is far more challenging than in other regions.”
+These conditions damage the effectiveness of traditional dry strength chemicals.”

-“In Europe, the recycled fibers often contain 15–20% of mineral filler and the fresh water consumption can easily be as low as three cubic meters per ton of paper, which can lead to conductivity of up to 7mS/cm.
-No wonder the traditional dry strength additives lose their efficiency,” explains Vladimir Grigoriev.
+“For example in Europe, the recycled fibers often contain 15–20% of mineral filler and the fresh water consumption can easily be as low as three cubic meters per ton of paper, which can lead to conductivity of up to 7mS/cm.
+No wonder the traditional dry strength additives lose their efficiency,” explains Mikko Virtanen.

 3. Need to reduce the packaging weight